wu-hongjun/wu-hongjun/README.md

 <p>
   <samp>
     <br>
     <br>😄 Hi there!
-I'm Hongjun Wu, an art student at University of Washington ヽ(✿ﾟ▽ﾟ)ノ!<br>
+I'm Hongjun Wu, a student at University of Washington ヽ(✿ﾟ▽ﾟ)ノ!<br>
-    <br>🌱 I’m interested in machine learning (I TAed for that course many times) and animation! <br>
+    <br>🌱 I’m interested in machine learning, animation, and a lot of other things! <br>
-    <br>😉 I also work on many different things on the side, like VR, Unreal, CV, CAE, etc.<br>
+    <br>😉 I also work on many different things on the side, like Virtual Reality, Game Development, Computer Vision, Computer Aided Engineering, etc.<br>
     <br>💬 Ask me just about anything you can think of!<br>
   </samp>
   <br>